Enderton.Set.Chapter_3 #

 ⟨x, y, z⟩* = {{x}, {x, y}, {x, y, z}}.open Set

-Show that this definition is unsuccessful by giving examples of objects u
+Show that this definition is unsuccessful by giving examples of objects u,

-with ⟨x, y, z⟩* = ⟨u, v, w⟩*
+v, w, x, y, z with ⟨x, y, z⟩* = ⟨u, v, w⟩* but with either y ≠ v

-or z ≠ w
+or z ≠ w (or both).

 Exercise 3.5a #

-are given sets, and show that there exists a set C
+Assume that A and B are given sets, and show that there exists a set C

-such that for any y
+such that for any y,

 y ∈ C ↔ y = {x} × B for some x in A.